deyavuz/ds105a-spotify-research/README.md

 ### Plan
 1) Obtain top hits from 2000-2024
-2) Obtain female pop/"main pop girl" tracks
+2) Obtain girly pop/"main pop girl" tracks
-3) Get top 5 most frequent artist on both playlists
+3) Combine these two playlists
+4) Get top 5 female and male artists (decided through how many of their songs feature on the playlists)
-4) Get these artists' top 5 tracks
+5) Get these artists' top 10 tracks
-5) Create a database of these 20 songs
+6) Create a database of these songs
-6) Get the lyrics to to these songs and put them in a database
+7) Get the lyrics to to these songs and put them in a database
-7) Analyze these top 5 songs' lyrics to see whether they have any common themes
+8) Analyze these top 10 songs' lyrics to see whether they have any common themes or differences

 | Table of Contents |
 | NB | Name | Content |